shanybar/event_entity_coref_ecb_plus/README.txt

      Parameters:
-        config_path - a path to a JSON file holds the training configuration (train_config.json) out_dir - an output directory
+        config_path - a path to a JSON file holds the training configuration (train_config.json) An explanation about this configuration file is provided in config_files_readme.txt. out_dir - an output directory

      Output: